EFForg/privacybadger/doc/DESIGN-AND-ROADMAP.md

 When Privacy Badger gets a request from a origin on the known trackers list, if it is not on the the cookieblocklist then Privacy Badger blocks that request.
-If it is on the cookieblocklist then the request is allowed to resolve, but all cookie setting parts of it are blocked.
+If it is on the cookieblocklist then the request is allowed to resolve, but all cookie setting and getting parts of it are blocked, as well as referer headers.
 Both of these lists are stored on disk, and persist between browser sessions.

 Additionally users can manually set the desired action for any given domain.
 These get added to their own lists, which are also stored on disk, and get checked